-Destination 3 - Kalpa/Reckong Peo: Kalpa is located off the NH22 at 9,711 feet above sea level and was part of the old Hindustan-Tibet Road.
-As we arrived in the evening, the first challenge was to find a budget hotel.
-We spent Rs 750/One day basic room with a balcony view of the Mount Kinnaur Kailash mountain range and the Chini village.
-Next day shifted to 'Hotel Destination Kalpa' near the Kalpa Bus stand.
-Found it a good place to stay with a peaceful and quiet view of the mountain range.
-You can check out with Mintu Thakur @+91-8894483421.
-They have properties in Sangla, Tabo, and Kaza.
+Kalpa/Reckong Peo: Kalpa is located off the NH22 at 9,711 feet above sea level and was on the old Hindustan-Tibet Road.
+Since we had not booked any hotel, the first challenge was to find an accomodation in the peak season at Kalpa.
+We spent Rs 750/day basic room with a balcony view of the Kinnaur Kailash range and the Chini village.
+Kalpa is a fruit orchard with majestic views of Kinnaur Kailash.
+Later, shifted to another hotel near the Kalpa Bus stand.
+For accomodation at Kalpa near the bus stand, connect with Shri Mintu Thakur @+91-8894483421.

-Kalpa is mesmerizing and feels like home.
-If given an opportunity, I will love to settle down in Kalpa-Chinni.
-Overlooking is the Mount Kinnaur Kailash,the winter abode of Lord Shiva and Parvati, and famous for the Kinnaur Kailash Parikrama.
-Chini is an old village with market; wooden houses, temple (Lochawa La-khang), stupa, and the local bus stand equipped with an ATM.
-Though there are no tourist spots to visit, the ecstatic charm and uninhibited feel of the village, and the apple orchards keeps travelers engaged.
-A morning walk towards Roghi Village offers some scenic valley views and the lovers/suicide point.
-We came back to Chini village and boarded a bus towards Peo to visit the Kinnaur Kalachakra buddhist monastery (The Great Statue of Lord Buddha of Kinnaur), the Kothi village, and the Chandika Devi temple.
+Kalpa is mesmerising and gives a homely feeling.
+Given an opportunity, I will love to settle down in Kalpa-Chinni.
+Overlooking is the Mount Kinnaur Kailash, the winter abode of Lord Shiva and Parvati, and famous for the Kinnaur Kailash Parikrama.
+Chini is an old village with the market; wooden houses, temple (Lochawa La-Khang), the stupa, and the local bus stand equipped with an ATM.
+The ecstatic charm and uninhibited feel of the village, and the apple orchards keeps travelers engaged.
+A stroll to Roghi Village offers scenic views of the valley and the lovers point.
+Kalpa with its topographical settings must be a beauty in the winter during the snowfall.
+We came back to Chini village and boarded a bus towards Peo to visit the Kinnaur Kalachakra Buddhist monastery (The Great Statue of Lord Buddha of Kinnaur), the Kothi village, and the Chandika Devi temple.
 We hiked and explored the hidden temples and lanes less traversed too.
-In the afternoon, went to explore the Peo market.
-Peo is the district headquarters of Kinnaur.
+The afternoon was well spent in exploring the Peo market-the district headquarters of Kinnaur.